 Before starting with this tutorial, make sure ROBIN Storage is installed on GKE, your ElasticSearch database is deployed, has data loaded in it, and the Helm release is registered with ROBIN, and you have taken a snapshot of your ElasticSearch Helm release.

-Create a clone of the PostgreSQL Helm Release on GKE
+Create a clone of the Elasticsearch Helm Release on GKE